Your Guide to COVID-19 & Respiratory Illnesses

 - Nausea or vomiting

-- Your other symptoms are mild and improving.
+- Your symptoms are improving overall, and

 Students are able to isolate in place within their residence, where they can rest and recover comfortably.
 You may pick up your meals while wearing a mask.
-If you're not feeling well enough to do so, please contact a friend,and only if urgent, your House RA, or your RLC for assistance.
+If you're not feeling well enough to do so, please contact a friend, and only if urgent, your House RA, or your RLC for assistance.

-If you need a cold care kit (which includes ibuprofen or acetaminophen and cough drops) you can pick one up from the vending machine located above Red Door in Hameetman or in person at the Student Health Center at 1239 Arden Rd.
+If you need a cold care kit (which includes ibuprofen or acetaminophen and cough drops), you can pick one up from the vending machine located above Red Door in Hameetman or in person at the Student Health Center at 1239 Arden Rd.

 Medical Care

-If your symptoms are not improving or you have any medical concerns, please call the student health center at (626) 395-6393 to schedule an appointment.
+If your symptoms are not improving or you have any medical concerns, please call the Student Health Center at (626) 395-6393 to schedule an appointment.

 For after hours or weekend care, you may schedule a telehealth appointment with TimelyCare.
 This serves as a 24/7 virtual extension of our health and counseling services resources.
 It is free of charge for all enrolled students.